Poudre River Downtown Project

 The City of Fort Collins is developing a master plan for the Cache la Poudre River in the downtown corridor (Shields Street to Mulberry Street) to improve in-river and bankside recreation, habitat connectivity, restoration and rehabilitation, bank protection, flood mitigation and floodplain management, water quality, public safety and access, and transportation.
 The master plan will provide a long term vision and identify projects that will take many years to complete.
 Project goals (PDF 49KB).

-There have been two open houses and a City Council Work Session about the project.
+There were two open houses and two City Council Work Sessions about the project.
 Learn more about the public engagement process and results here.